eperc/shopping/README.md

-﻿# Classify song genres from audio data

-With a dataset comprised of songs of two music genres (Hip-Hop and Rock), this project uses Python3, Numpy, Pandas, with Scikit-learn to train a classifier in order to distinguish between the two genres based only on track information derived from [Echonest](http://the.echonest.com/) (now part of Spotify)
+﻿# Gender classification by transaction

+In this project, we will go thourgh the shopping session data where each row contains the information of a session : session id, session's start time, session's end time, products purchased and the gender of the user in that session.

+After that, an attemp to perform a gender classification for users based on their sessions's information will be demonstrated.

 ## Installation